quale-quest/sql-mvc/doc/Tutorial_making_field_elements.md

 urlescape - escape a string suitable for passing as a uri marked - escape markdown text to display as html

+Thease translate functions can only run on static content, To translate content from the database you must use softcodecs